laminlabs/lamindb/README.md

 ln.Artifact.from_dataframe(df, key="my_datasets/sequences.parquet").save()  # no validation
 ```

-To validate & annotate the content of the dataframe, use a built-in `schema`:
+To validate & annotate the content of the dataframe, use the built-in schema `valid_features`:

 ```python
 ln.Feature(name="sequence_str", dtype=str).save()  # define a remaining feature